Medical Device Registration and Approval in Mexico

 Specific Route for certain Class I (Low-Risk Medical Devices) products: 1-3 months.

-SPECIAL REQUIREMENT: Testing performed outside of Mexico according to International standards is accepted, however, for some devices such as condoms, x-ray /radiation equipment, HIV/HCV/HPV test kits, and the surface antigen of Hepatitis B, in-country testing is required before submitting the registration to COFEPRIS.
+Testing performed outside of Mexico according to International standards is accepted, however, for some devices such as condoms, x-ray /radiation equipment, HIV/HCV/HPV test kits, and the surface antigen of Hepatitis B, in-country testing is required before submitting the registration to COFEPRIS.

 Local clinical trial is not required because Clinical data from countries outside of Mexico is generally acceptable.
 For the US and Canada equivalency route, summaries of clinical data are acceptable.
 While for the Japan equivalency route, clinical data is not required.